-Tobacco Prevention and Control Program: Youth Programs
+Commercial Tobacco Prevention and Treatment Program: Youth Programs

-Helping young people live tobacco- and nicotine-free
+Helping young people live tobacco and nicotine-free

 Nearly all commercial tobacco use begins during a person’s teens and young adulthood.
 Tobacco contains nicotine, a highly addictive drug that causes many young people to progress from smoking or vaping occasionally to smoking or vaping every day.
-Commercial tobacco does not include the use of tobacco as part of an indigenous practice or other recognized religious or spiritual ceremony.

 Prevention is critical.
 If young people don’t start using commercial tobacco or nicotine by age 26, they will almost certainly never start.